Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: An inherently privacy-preserving decentralized gradient algorithm with non-diminishing stepsizes

+\begin{Remark 1} To enable privacy protection, we let each agent $i$ decide its stepsize $\lambda_i^k$.
+To make sure that the selected stepsizes satisfy the convergence condition in the statement of Theorem \ref{theorem:PDGD_NDS_convergence}, all agents need to know an upper bound on the Lipschitz constant $L$.
+It is worth noting that such information about $L$ is needed in all decentralized optimization algorithms with a constant stepsize (see, e.g., \cite{shi2015extra,xu2015augmented,xin2018linear,pu2020push}).
+In fact, in implementations, to satisfy the condition in the statement of Theorem \ref{theorem:PDGD_NDS_convergence}, all agents can be given the same baseline value of stepsize $ \lambda $.
+Then, every agent can set its stepsize $\lambda_i^k$ by deviating from the baseline value in a finite number of iterations.
+The indices of these iterations are private to individual agents.
+As long as the deviation in each of these iterations is finite, the heterogeneity condition in the statement of Theorem \ref{theorem:PDGD_NDS_convergence} will be satisfied. \end{Remark 1} }

-\begin{Remark 1} Compared with existing gradient-tracking based decentralized optimization algorithms which require a participating agent to share two state variables with a neighboring agent (i.e., the optimization variable and an auxiliary gradient-tracking variable), PDG-NDS only requires a participating agent to share one variable with a neighboring agent in each iteration and hence has better communication efficiency.
-The improved communication efficiency is crucial in applications like machine learning where the dimension of optimization variables can be up to hundreds of millions \cite{huang2017densely}. \end{Remark 1} \begin{Remark 1} It is worth noting that although some gradient-tracking based algorithms can be reduced to the $x$-variable only form by eliminating the auxiliary variable, and hence share one variable in interaction, such a conversion is infeasible when the stepsizes are heterogeneous and not shared across agents (for the purpose of, e.g., privacy preservation).
+\begin{Remark 1} It is worth noting that although some gradient-tracking based algorithms can be reduced to the $x$-variable only form by eliminating the auxiliary variable, and hence share one variable in interaction, such a conversion is infeasible when the stepsizes are heterogeneous and not shared across agents (for the purpose of, e.g., privacy preservation).
 For example, the Aug-DGM algorithm in \cite{xu2015augmented} has the following form

 Although we can eliminate the $y$ variable and convert it to

 we cannot let agent $j$ share $(W+W\Lambda W\Lambda^{-1}W^{-1})_{ij}x_j^{k+1}-(W\Lambda W\Lambda^{-1})_{ij}x_j^k-(W\Lambda W)_{ij}(g_j^{k+1}-g_j^k)$ in each iteration when the stepsizes are not shared across agents (for the purpose of, e.g., privacy preservation).
 This is because calculating $(W+W\Lambda W\Lambda^{-1}W^{-1})_{ij}$ and $(W\Lambda W\Lambda^{-1})_{ij}$ requires agent $j$ to know all stepsizes $\Lambda$, which however, were assumed to be private to individual agents.
 Therefore, even though some existing gradient-tracking based algorithms can use heterogeneous stepsizes to hide information, they have to exchange two messages between interacting agents.
 In fact, privacy enabled in this way is quite weak, as detailed in Sec. \ref{sec:privacy_analysis_NDS}. \end{Remark 1}